 It is important to consider the side effects of promotional campaigns.
 For instance, when consumers are encouraged to buy more of a targeted product, they may likely buy less of other similar products, i.e. a campaign to promote pears may lead to decreased sales of apples, thus leading to possible waste of apples.
 Therefore, in the long run, a stable volume and price decreases losses and waste.

-4.10 Find ways to use or sell damaged or suboptimal products
+4.10 Find alternative outlets

 Even with the most careful planning, storage and handling, some products cannot be sold at retail as originally intended.
 Therefore retailers should have alternative solutions for selling or disposing of the products to reduce food loss and waste, which include: